databendlabs/databend/website/blog/2023-06-04-databend-weekly-96.md

 ### Virtual Column

-One way to optimize querying JSON internal fields is to create virtual columns for these fields using `CREATE VIRTUAL COLCUM`.
-After creating the virtual columns, we can generate them using `GENERATE VIRTUAL COLUMN` function.
-Once these steps are completed, we can directly access data in the JSON internal fields through their corresponding virtual columns.
+One of the ways to optimize querying JSON internal fields is to create and generate virtual columns for these fields with the `CREATE VIRTUAL COLCUM` and `GENERATE VIRTUAL COLUMN` functions.
+This enables direct queries against the JSON internal fields through their corresponding virtual columns.

 Databend now supports a series of syntax for creating, dropping, generating and altering virtual columns.
 Here is a simple example: